florating/hb-lab-0921-js-coffee-app/instructions.md

 [GIF]

-EVENT TRIGGER: When a user clicks on the Add to cart button for an item
+[EVENT-TRIGGER]: When a user clicks on the Add to cart button for an item
-RESULT: (1) the item’s name should appear in their cart and
+[RESULT]: (1) the item’s name should appear in their cart and
         (2) the value of the item added to the cart’s total.

-EVENT TYPE: 'click'
+[EVENT-TYPE] 'click'

 [HINT]

-NEXT STEP: how to select the Add to cart button with jQuery
+[NEXT-STEP]: how to select the Add to cart button with jQuery

 * from index.html:
     <button class="add-to-order">